TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Evaluation

-\minisection{Memory bank initialization and formatting} Our memory bank $M$ is a critical part of our framework since it stores information that all modules rely on to evaluate inputs and make decisions.
+\minisection{Memory bank initialization and formatting} Our memory bank $M$ stores information that all modules rely on to make decisions.
 First, we experiment with different initializations as $M$ must be initialized in the first iteration.
 We experiment with initialization of 1, 3, and 5 uniformly sampled captions.
-We find that using 5 evenly spaced frames yields the best results, possibly because it provides the model with a general overview of the video at the start before starting to collect more relevant information.
-Next, we experiment with changing the format of the memory bank, as there are many different ways to represent information.
-We try a markdown table instead of our dictionary format.
-Our results show that this performs worse by -2.9\%, suggesting the effectiveness of our original dictionary formatting.
+We find using 5 evenly spaced frames yields the best results, possibly because it starts the model with a general overview of the video before it starts to collect more relevant information.
+We also experiment with changing the format of the memory bank from JSON to markdown tables.
+We find this does worse by -2.9\%, possibly because LLMs are better able to understand JSON formats.

-\minisection{Ablating the Summarizer} When collecting large amounts of information from videos, we use a Summarizer to condense the information, since long inputs can be challenging for LLMs.
-This has also been observed in recent work ~\citep{zhang2023simple}.
-To understand the impact of the Summarizer, we remove it.
-The results indicate that removing it degrades performance by -3.2\%, demonstrating the advantage of more concise information.